Can you get energy saving portable electric heaters?

 What will affect the running cost of the heater?

 The power/energy rating (watts or kWh) will dictate the running cost per hour of any heater.
-The most effective way to reduce running costs is to keep the heat in, insulating and reducing drafts will help keep bills down.
-Low cost solutions, such as heavy curtains, blinds, draft excluders will all help.
+The most effective way to reduce running costs is to keep the heat in, insulating and reducing draughts will help keep bills down.
+Low cost solutions, such as heavy curtains, blinds, draught excluders will all help.
 Loft and cavity wall insulation, double-glazing can dramatically reduce heating bills too.

 Electric Heating Electricity Cost Calculator

-*based on 8 hrs a day using the Average Electricity rate of 14.5p/kWh (Tariff March 2013 tariff) for a unit of electricity.
+*based on 4 hrs a day at maximum output using the Average rate of 15.2p/kWh (September 2014 tariff) for a unit of electricity.
 Heaters with a thermostat will automatically turn off when required room temperature is reached.

-Air Conditioning Units are listed in our work section - click here to view their power consumption.
+Air Conditioning Units are listed under Heating & Cooling - click here to view their power consumption.